WTFAcademy/WTF-zk/Languages/en/04_EEA/readme.md

 ### 2.1 Basic Idea

 The extended Euclidean algorithm not only calculates the greatest common divisor using the Euclidean algorithm but also finds the integer solutions that satisfy Bézout's equation through reverse deduction.
-In the Euclidean algorithm, we only care about the remainders ri of each iteration and not the quotients qi.
+In the Euclidean algorithm, we only care about the remainder ri of each iteration and not the quotients qi.
 The extended algorithm makes use of qi to reverse compute Bézout's equation, effectively utilizing what would otherwise be discarded.

 Let's recall the Euclidean algorithm: